saulfabregwiivc/Snes9xTX/README.txt

 ---May 20 2022---

-- Added option to turn it on/off stereo inversion in audio settings enabled by default to fix Wii inverted L/R audio channels
+- Added option to turn it on/off stereo inversion in audio settings Enabled by default to fix Wii inverted L/R audio channels
 - Updated all language files

 ---Snes9x TX 1.0.9b---